Social Work Degrees, Schools, and Careers in New York

 New York has the distinction of being the No. 1 state in the country when it comes to social work education.
 According to the Council on Social Work Education, an organization responsible for accrediting all undergraduate and graduate level social work degree programs in the country, there are 50 accredited social work degree programs in the state of New York.
 There are 33 baccalaureate degree programs in the state and 17 MSW programs as well, which is five more degree programs than the next nearest state (Pennsylvania).
 Although the majority of these social work programs are obviously located in New York City, there is a diverse variety of programs that are spread out across the state as well.

 The state is also unsurprisingly home to a large and flourishing professional social work industry.
 In 2014, New York State issued 4,245 social worker licenses and that doesn’t even take into account those individuals working in the field with a Bachelor’s or Master’s in Social Work (BSW or MSW) who have not gone through the licensing process.
-According to the United States Bureau of Labor Statistics, outside of California, no other state in the country employs more social workers than New York.
-The data shows that New York is home to more than 40,000 professional social workers and those social workers make an annual average salary of between $54,090 and $59,930 depending on the specialty of the social worker.
+According to the United States Bureau of Labor Statistics, outside of California, no other state in the country employs more child, family, school, mental health, and substance abuse social workers than New York.
+The data shows that New York is home to more than 63,000 professional social workers and those social workers make an annual average salary of between $60,440 and $79,700 depending on the specialty of the social worker.

 There are two different master’s level license in New York, the Licensed Master Social Worker License (LMSW) and the Licensed Clinical Social Worker License (LCSW).
 Those with an LMSW can provide clinical therapy and diagnosis so long as they are working in a clinical setting under supervision of an LCSW or other mental health professional like a psychologist or psychiatrist.
 The LCSW is more independent, more advanced and can provide supervision.

 For either license, the applicant must meet these requirements:

 - be of good moral character